datastax/python-driver/docs/upgrading.rst

 Upgrading from dse-driver
 -------------------------

-Since 3.21.0, cassandra-driver fully supports DataStax products. dse-driver and dse-graph users should now migrate to cassandra-driver to benefit from latest bug fixes and new features.
+Since 3.21.0, scylla-driver fully supports DataStax products. dse-driver and dse-graph users should now migrate to scylla-driver to benefit from latest bug fixes and new features.
 The upgrade to this new unified driver version is straightforward with no major API changes.

 Installation
 ^^^^^^^^^^^^

-Only the `cassandra-driver` package should be installed. `dse-driver` and `dse-graph` are not required anymore::
+Only the `scylla-driver` package should be installed. `dse-driver` and `dse-graph` are not required anymore::

-    pip install cassandra-driver
+    pip install scylla-driver

 If you need the Graph *Fluent* API (features provided by dse-graph)::

-    pip install cassandra-driver[graph]
+    pip install scylla-driver[graph]

 See :doc:`installation` for more details.